 Sugar is lacking in nutrients and causes weight gain, tooth decay, and makes your blood sugar levels unstable.
 Focusing on a low-glycemic lifestyle that is low in sugar will keep your insulin levels stable, and can lead to better health outcomes for your whole life.
 A low sugar lifestyle can also help with maintaining a healthy weight.

 Probiotics are active bacteria and yeast that keep your gut in balance.
 A key to keeping your immunity healthy is eating probiotic-rich foods that feed the good bacteria in your digestive tract.
 Top probiotic-rich foods that help digestion include Greek yogurt, sauerkraut, miso soup, soft fermented cheeses like Gouda, fresh sourdough bread, Tempeh, and pickled vegetables.

 You can also choose to take live probiotics in the form of supplements, but this is not a substitute for probiotic-rich food.
 Be intentional about how you feed your gut bacteria and feel good about adding an extra helping of sauerkraut and pickles at your next meal.

 When it comes to fueling your body with immunity-boosting foods, there is a lot in your control.
 Consider having a plant-based dinner theme night where you load up on your vegetables and fruit.
-Powerful anti-inflammatory foods include garlic, ginger, onions, lemons, and turmeric, so think about adding those in your daily cooking.
+Powerful anti-inflammatory foods include garlic, ginger, onions, lemons, and turmeric, so think about adding those to your daily cooking.

 One of the most important steps to take to fight off sickness is to pause on the sugar and instead say yes to leafy greens and high fiber unprocessed meals.
 Toss that green salad and add your red peppers and colorful veggies so you can eat for great health!
 Take charge of the fuel going into your body will not only help you live longer and fight off disease but make you feel better each day!